renderedtext/semaphore-docs-new/source/docs/build-sequence.md

 These are the commands specified in your project's build settings.
 The current directory is set to `/home/runner/:project_name`.

-For language related questions please consult one of [our dedicated guides](/docs/languages.html).
+For language related questions please consult one of our dedicated guides found in the sidebar under Language Support.

 ### Export job result